nsbalbi/Spinodal-Decomposition/README.md

 # Spinodal-Decomposition
 MATLAB script for generating videos from the Cahn-Hilliard model of phase separation.
 Utilizes forward Euler method.
-Documentation can be found within the main file 'spinodal_decomposition.m'.
-Video included was generated with the parameters D = 10, gamma = 5, dt = 0.005, gridSize = 200, numIterations = 5000, captureMode = "standard".
+Documentation and sample inputs can be found within the main file 'spinodal_decomposition.m'.
+Video included was generated with the parameters D = 10, gamma = 5, dt = 0.005, gridSize = 200, numIterations = 125000, captureMode = "incremental", imgStyle = "binary".